-GLYDO should be used with extreme caution in the presence of sepsis or severely traumatized mucosa in the area of application, since under such conditions there is the potential for rapid systemic absorption
+GLYDO should be used with extreme caution in the presence of sepsis or severely traumatized mucosa in the area of application, since under such conditions there is the potential for rapid systemic absorption.

 When used for endotracheal tube lubrication care should be taken to avoid introducing the product into the lumen of the tube.
 Do not use the jelly to lubricate the endotracheal stylettes.
 If allowed into the inner lumen, the jelly may dry on the inner surface leaving a residue which tends to clump with flexion, narrowing the lumen.
 There have been rare reports in which this residue has caused the lumen to occlude.
-(See also ADVERSE REACTIONS and DOSAGE AND ADMINISTRATION.)
+(See ADVERSE REACTIONS and DOSAGE AND ADMINISTRATION.)

-Methemoglobinemia cases have been reported in association with the use of local anesthetics.
+Methemoglobinemia cases have been reported in association with local anesthetic use.
 Although all patients are at risk for methemoglobinemia, patients with glucose-6-phosphate dehydrogenase deficiency, congenital or idiopathic methemoglobinemia, cardiac or pulmonary compromise, infants under 6 months of age and concurrent exposure to oxidizing agents or their metabolites are more susceptible to clinical manifestations.

-Signs of methemoglobinemia manifesting as cyanotic skin discoloration and/or abnormal blood coloration may occur immediately or may be delayed.
+If local anesthetics must be used in these patients, close monitoring for symptoms and signs of methemoglobinemia is recommended.
+Signs of methemoglobinemia manifesting as cyanotic skin discoloration and/or abnormal blood coloration of the blood may occur immediately or may be delayed.
+(Refer to WARNINGS section of the full Prescribing Information.)
 Immediate treatment is required to avert more serious adverse central nervous system and cardiovascular adverse effects including seizures, coma, arrhythmias and death.
-Discontinue GLYDO.
+Discontinue GLYDO and any other oxidizing agents.
 Patients with severe signs and symptoms may respond to oxygen therapy and hydration.
 A more severe presentation may require methylene blue, exchange transfusion or hyperbaric oxygen.